Ellipsometer Working Principle

 Spectroscopic ellipsometry works best for samples that consist of discrete, well defined layers that are optically homogenous and isotropic.
 Ideally, there should not be a lot of specular scattering due to roughness or inhomogeneities in the sample as this can affect subsequent measurements.
 Multiangle ellipsometry can be used to look at particularly inhomogeneous or rough samples.

-Example of Analysis of Ellipsometer Measurement: Thin film on a Substrate
+Example Analysis: Thin film on a Substrate

 The reflection coefficients for p-polarized and s-polarized light reflected at the boundary between materials with reflective indexes n1 and n2 can be represented by rp and rs respectively.